 This course is designed for the student interested in graduate study.
 It integrates the theories and concepts presented in the various undergraduate psychology courses and enables the student to achieve an eclectic understanding of psychology.
+Students enrolled in this course may be required to share information regarding their personal life, family, or relationships.
 Prerequisite: PSYC 110